5 Unconventional Ways To Increase Your Airbnb Search Rank, Part I. Click To Tweet

 If possible, completely remove maximum night requirements.
 Some hosts worry that the guest will stay because, in some areas, a guest would have tenant’s rights if they stay more than 30 days or so.
-This is like a shark attack because it’s incredibly rare, but each time it happens, it makes it to the news making it appear more common.
+But how common is this?

 Increase your booking window

-If you do not have a good handle on your areas special events (ie conferences, concerts, etc.), then I recommend 3 or 6 months out as savvy guests are likely to book up Airbnb listings early when unscrupulous hosts haven’t updated their prices.
+If you do not have a good handle on your areas special events (ie conferences, concerts, etc.), then I recommend 3 months out as savvy guests are likely to book up Airbnb listings far in advance when unscrupulous hosts haven’t updated their prices.

 Hey, Airbnb host!
 If you're ever below 50% occupancy in any month, you're doing it wrong.
 Click To Tweet